 Savory black gram filling: First we have to soak lentils and grind into a coarse paste (without adding water) along with green chillies & ginger; you can steam or pressure cook this lentil mixture; cooked lentils can be refrigerated for an hour (as it helps to loosen them up) before adding into the tempering.

-- If you add grated coconut into any filling, sweet or savory, it enhances the taste of modhagam.
+- If we add grated coconut into any filling whether sweet or savory, it enhances the flavor of modhagam.

-- We need to grease our hands and molds while forming the dough into desired shapes.
+- We need to grease our hands and molds while forming the dough into desired shape.

-Now delicious modhagams are ready to be offered to pillaiyar !!
+Now delicious modhagam are ready to be offered to pillaiyar.
+Happy Ganesh Chathurthi!